ryan-haskell/elm-spa/docs/public/content/guide/requests.md

 ## Query Parameters

-For convenience, query parameters are automatically turned into a `Dict String String`, making it easy to handle URLs like this:
+For convenience, query parameters are automatically turned into a `Dict String String`, making it easy to handle common query URL parameters like these:

 ```
 /people?team=design&ascending